 Milk as pure as can be

-When we look after our environment and our animals, we also look after ourselves.
-Riverside Milk is committed to not only decreasing our dairy farm's impact on the planet but also producing milk that is pure and comes from sustainable and cruelty free farming practices.
+When we look after our environment and animals, we also look after ourselves.
+Riverside Milk is committed to decreasing our dairy farm's impact on the planet and producing pure milk that comes from sustainable and cruelty-free farming practices.

-Unlike most and especially big dairy farms, Riverside Milk maintains a low stocking rate with only 2 cows per hectare rather than the usual four (or more).
-This reduces our environmental impact and gives pastures and soil biology the resilience to rejuvenate and regenerate much more easily.
+Unlike many dairy farms, Riverside Milk maintains a low stocking rate, with only two cows per hectare rather than the usual four (or more).
+This reduces our environmental impact and gives pastures and soil biology the resilience to rejuvenate and regenerate much more quickly.

-Our pastures contain plenty of plantain, chicory, tall fescues and red and white clover alongside the conventional rye grass cultivars.
-This not only ensures good cow health and nutrition, but also minimises the need for any inorganic nitrogen fertiliser through the natural nitrogen fixing in the clover root nodules.
+Our pastures contain plenty of plantain, chicory, tall fescues and red and white clover alongside the conventional ryegrass cultivars.
+This ensures good cow health and nutrition and minimises the need for any inorganic nitrogen fertiliser through the natural nitrogen fixing in the clover root nodules.

-Our dairy farm is not irrigated, uses therefore less water and has greatly reduced run off and leaching.
-We are acutely aware of our responsibility to protect our waterways and are committed to implementing practices for reducing our farms environmental impact further.
+Our dairy farm is not irrigated, uses less water and has dramatically reduced runoff and leaching.
+We are acutely aware of our responsibility to protect our waterways and are committed to further implementing practices to reduce our farm's environmental impact.

 We assist the health of our cows by giving them plenty of rest from milking each year.
 Our farmers also like to ensure their diet is nutritious and healthy by letting them graze on resilient, biologically managed pastures.
 There is nothing better than a mix of organic fish fertiliser (yummy!), worm juice and molasses to feed beneficial microbes in the soil and make a cow smile...

-While Riverside Milk is strictly speaking not an organic dairy farm, we endeavour to implement environmentally friendly and sustainable farming methods and avoid the use of harmful substances such as herbicides whenever possible.
+While Riverside Milk is strictly not a registered organic dairy farm, we endeavour to implement environmentally friendly and sustainable farming methods and avoid using harmful substances such as herbicides whenever possible.

-Furthermore, unlike most dairy farms we don't trade in 'bobby calves' (calves considered and treated like a waste product and born only to be slaughtered for human and pet consumption).
-We keep all our calves (males and females) raise them on our farm.
-While we will sell some of them later in their life (when they are at least 1 year old), we do not send any of our them into slaughterhouses and meat works (which is unfortunately the reality for most calves on conventional dairy farms).
+Furthermore, unlike most dairy farms, we don't trade in 'bobby calves' (calves are considered and treated like a waste product and are born only to be slaughtered for human and pet consumption).
+We keep all our calves (males and females) and raise them on our farm.
+While we will sell some of them later in their life (when they are at least one year old), we do not send them to slaughterhouses and meat works (unfortunately, the reality for most calves on conventional dairy farms).

 Our Riverside Milk Farmers know each cow personally and are opposed to animal cruelty and using any means which may hurt or endanger their animals.
-When we say that our cows are happy and healthy cows, it's not a marketing phrase but the result of actual everyday observations and interactions...
+When we say that our cows are happy and healthy, it's not a marketing phrase but the result of everyday observations and interactions...

 Hygiene and safety

-Advances in animal health and disease prevention programmes have practically eliminated diseases such as T.B., Brucellosis and Leptospirosis from the national herd, and drinking raw milk has never been safer than it is now (5).
+Advances in animal health and disease prevention programmes have almost wholly eliminated diseases such as T.B., Brucellosis and Leptospirosis from the national herd.
+Drinking raw milk has never been safer than it is now.

 Nevertheless, raw milk has been categorised by the New Zealand government as a 'high risk' food that - just like chicken - could potentially be harmful to some people.
-Apart from labeling our milk with the prescribed government warnings (6), we also work within comprehensive guidelines to provide our customers with a product that they can trust in.
+Apart from labelling our milk with the prescribed government warnings, we also work within comprehensive guidelines to provide our customers with a product that they can trust.

 To ensure the hygiene and safety of our farm milk, we follow (allied to the total adoption of milk refrigeration) strict procedures for disease control.
 This includes comprehensive regular testing for infection indicators, bacteria and parasites.
 We also operate under Fonterra's food safety program and risk management plan.

 With the exception of the daily tests, all fresh farm milk is independently analysed at the Cawthron Institute in Nelson.
-This ensures that everything is fit for harvesting milk for use not only at home but also in countries with some of the worlds highest food saftey standards.
+This ensures that everything is fit for harvesting milk for use not only at home but also in countries with some of the world's highest food safety standards.

 Why not pasteurise?